awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Kafka.md

 To use SASL, you first create a secure user name and password when you set up your Amazon MSK cluster\.
 For a description how to set up a secure user name and password for an Amazon MSK cluster, see [Setting up SASL/SCRAM authentication for an Amazon MSK cluster](https://docs.aws.amazon.com/msk/latest/developerguide/msk-password.html#msk-password-tutorial) in the *Amazon Managed Streaming for Apache Kafka Developer Guide*\.

 Then, when you create your Kafka target endpoint, set the security protocol endpoint setting \(`SecurityProtocol`\) using the `sasl-ssl` option\.
 You also set `SaslUsername` and `SaslPassword` options\.
-Make sure these are consistent with the secure user name and password that you created when you first set up your Amazon MSK cluster, as shown in JSON example following\.
+Make sure these are consistent with the secure user name and password that you created when you first set up your Amazon MSK cluster, as shown in the following JSON example\.

 ```